g-gaston/eks-anywhere/designs/in-place-upgrades.md

 ### CAPI external strategy contract
 #### Communication pattern
-There two obvious options: webhooks or the CRDs + controller model.
+There are two obvious options: webhooks or the CRDs + controller model.
 The tradeoffs are mostly the same as in any other system, so this doc won't enumerate them.

 CAPI already already uses both:
 - CRD/contract based extension for infra, CP and bootstrap providers.
 These are "plug-in, swappable low-level components" (quoting the Runtime SDK proposal)
 - Webhooks for the [Runtime SDK](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20220221-runtime-SDK.md).
-The Runtime Hooks were design to enable "systems, products and services built on top of Cluster API that require strict interactions with the lifecycle of Clusters, but at the same time they do not want to replace any low-level components in Cluster API, because they happily benefit from all the features available in the existing providers (built on top vs plug-in/swap)".
+The Runtime Hooks were designed to enable "systems, products and services built on top of Cluster API that require strict interactions with the lifecycle of Clusters, but at the same time they do not want to replace any low-level components in Cluster API, because they happily benefit from all the features available in the existing providers (built on top vs plug-in/swap)".

 A external upgrade strategy seems to fit well in both categories: it's both a *plug-in, swappable low-level component* and it also *does not want to replace any low-level components in Cluster API, because it happily benefits from all the features available in the existing providers*.